synbioks/synbioks.github.io/content/authors/Mai-Nguyen/_index.md

 # - SynBioHub Plugins Tool
 ---

-Mai Nguyen is the Lead for Data Analytics at the San Diego Supercomputer Center (SDSC) of the University of California, San Diego (UCSD).
-Her research interests center on applying machine learning techniques to interdisciplinary problems, and combining machine learning methods with distributed computing technologies to analyze big data.
-She has worked in many application areas, including remote sensing, satellite image processing, medical image analysis, wildfire management, spacecraft autonomy, and speech recognition.
-Prior to joining SDSC, she worked in industry on applications in machine learning, data mining, business intelligence, and data warehousing.
-She has also been teaching in these areas since 2009.
+Mai Nguyen is the Lead for Data Analytics with the San Diego Supercomputer Center at the University of Californa, San Diego.
+Her research centers on applying artificial intelligence, deep/machine learning, and data science techniques to interdisciplinary problems.
+She has worked in many domains, including satellite image processing, medical image analysis, knowledge extraction from text, and object detection and data analysis for wildfire mitigation.
+Prior to joining SDSC, she worked in industry on applications in remote sensing, image processing, speech recognition, and spacecraft autonomy.
+She also teaches courses in machine learning and scalable data analytics.
 Mai received her M.S. and Ph.D. degrees in Computer Science from UCSD, with focus on machine learning.